Wishmob/DistributedSystems_Lab_2022/README.md

-# Repo for exercises for Distributed Systems lecture in SS22
+# Repo for system developed in _Distributed Systems_ lecture in SS22

 by Alexander Breiter & Lukas Schandl